 The word integrity is not one that semantically has an intensifier — one either has it or not — but if there is an exception, McNally certainly would be.

 “Art McNally belongs in the Hall of Fame,” says Hochuli, “because he quite frankly, set the standard of integrity — the most important characteristic of any official — for all NFL officials.
 Art was integrity personified, and spread that characteristic to every official who put on the NFL stripes for the next 22 years as supervisor of officials, and on to this day, as an assistant supervisor, consultant, and mentor.
 Every NFL official for the last 50 years has viewed Art McNally as the definition of integrity and the father of modern officiating in the NFL.”

-Tagliabue also saw McNally’s adroit approach to integrity.
+Tagliabue, as McNally’s eventual superior as commissioner, also saw key attributes in heading the officiating department.
 “Art’s integrity, thoroughness, candor and other qualities made him a respected and exceptional leader — with whomever he was dealing.
 He had an uncanny ability to have every game official, and everyone in his department, understand the need for both individual accountability and teamwork in performing their functions.
 The referees had to be leaders and first among equals, but also equals with all crew members in collaborating, so that the entire crew’s performance was always expected to be greater than the sum of the parts.”

 “I would play poker over the phone with Art McNally.
 That’s how much I trust him,” said Jim Tunney, who was a highly accomplished referee in the NFL from 1960 to 1990, a mentor in his own right, and also has earned his place on Hall of Fame ballots.
 “He is just an outstanding, outstanding human being.
 I can’t think of anyone, other than my father, who would come close to being an Art McNally.”